-The current status of the two major levels of TVE (Middle TVE and Higher TVE) is described below.

-Middle-Level TVE

-The middle-level TVE consists of crafts and skills programs in junior highs, senior vocational schools, the professional programs offered in general high schools, and the vocational programs offered in comprehensive high schools.

-Crafts and Skills Programs in Junior High Schools

-Crafts and skills programs are career path courses offered to ninth graders who have aptitude and inclination in learning crafts, designed to enhance their career exploration.
+Technological and Vocational Today Education OCCY The current status of the two major levels of TVE (Middle- and Higher-level TVE) is described below.
+Middle-Level TVE The middle-level TVE consists of crafts and skills programs in junior highs, senior vocational schools, the professional programs offered in general high schools, and the vocational programs offered in comprehensive high schools.
+Crafts and Skills Programs in Junior High Schools Crafts and skills programs are career path courses offered to ninth graders who have aptitude and inclination in learning crafts.
 A student may select 14 hours of career exploration courses each week, in principle confined to one or two career types each semester.
 Students who selected crafts and skills program will be allowed priority-entry to practical skills programs at senior vocational schools; they may also enter - through the multiple education paths -- senior vocational high schools, the professional programs in general high schools, or the vocational programs in comprehensive high schools.